elixir-lang/elixir-lang.github.com/getting-started/processes.markdown

 :world
 ```

 A `:name` option could also be given to `Agent.start_link/2` and it would be automatically registered.
-Besides agents, Elixir provides an API for building generic servers (called GenServer), generic event managers and event handlers (called GenEvent), tasks and more, all powered by processes underneath.
+Besides agents, Elixir provides an API for building generic servers (called GenServer), agents, tasks and more, all powered by processes underneath.
 Those, along with supervision trees, will be explored with more detail in the ***Mix and OTP guide*** which will build a complete Elixir application from start to finish.

 For now, let's move on and explore the world of I/O in Elixir.